 Difficult diagnosis

-Often, making a diagnosis is difficult.
+Often, making a diagnosis can be challenging.
 Early symptoms are similar to other conditions, such as

 • Nerve pinching in the neck from a herniated disc